cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/LoadoutLockdown/README.md

 ## Configuration

 Configuration files are created after the mod runs.
+Saved changes are automatically applied; no need to restart the server each time you edit something.

 ### Main config